sudohaider/research-track-1-a2/README.md

 ### Visualizer: _rviz_

 _rviz_ is a 3D tool for ROS Visualization.
 It allows the user to view the simulated robot model, log sensor information from the robot's sensors, and replay the logged sensor information.
 By visualizing what the robot is seeing, thinking, and doing, the user can debug a robot application from sensor inputs to planned (or unplanned) actions.
-Further documentation about _rviz_ the package can be read [_here_](http://wiki.ros.org/rviz).
+Further documentation about _rviz_ can be read [_here_](http://wiki.ros.org/rviz).

 ### Controller: _final_assignment_